dylhack/mcauth/docs/endpoints/Get Identity.md

 #### Valid Player - Response
 The player exists, here is the linked account

-**Note: This is not finalised!
-The user#1234 data might be added following discussion on how the data should be obtained**

 | Attribute   | Type    | Description                                      |
 |-------------|---------|--------------------------------------------------|
 | snowflake   | string  | The Discord snowflake (id) of the player         |